ligiacavallini/simple_rest_api/readme.md

 To see one specific entry - to use GET method: /api/address/[the_ID] To insert a row - to use POST method: /api/address
-To update a row - to use PUT or POST method: /api/address/[the_ID] TO delete a row - to use DELETE method: /api/address/[the_ID]
+To update a row - to use PUT or POST method: /api/address/[the_ID] To delete a row - to use DELETE method: /api/address/[the_ID]

 ON CRUD
 If some error occur, it will be returned like this: